ittech25/BlackUpload/README.md

 ```

 ## $Upload::sanitize($value)
-Function that helps with input filtering and sanitizing
+A function that helps with input filtering and sanitizing

 Example:
 ```php